etemesi-ke/ISearch/README.md

 ### Contribution
 Feel free to report any issues encountered and also feature requests are welcome:fire:
 #### Todo
-- Add the server options
 - Add a previous button in the Interactive mode
+- Add more search engines
 ### Donation
 Donation for good work is highly appreciated
 For those wishing to donate via Paypal that can be done from [here](https://www.paypal.com/cgi_bin/webscr?cmd=_pay-inv&viewtype=altview&id=INV2-5JYK-9F6Z-3W5F-FJSC)